AloisDuguet/ZERO-and-PWL/README.md

 ## Forked from
 This git is a fork from ds4dm/ZERO of Gabriele Dragotto and Sriram Sankaranarayanan

 It contains the code and results associated with the project "Computing Approximate Nash Equilibria for Integer Programming Games" carried by Margarida Carvalho, Gabriele Dragotto, Aloïs Duguet and Sandra Ulrich Ngueveu.
 A preprint is available: https://arxiv.org/abs/2402.04250.
+Be careful, newer experiments than the one in the arXiv preprint have been done with file results in folder https://github.com/LICO-labs/SGM-and-PWL/tree/master/IPG-and-PWL/src/revision_exps.
+The full result table for those new results can be found at this address: https://github.com/LICO-labs/SGM-and-PWL/blob/master/Full_experimental_results.pdf.
+To retrieve the old results, one has to go to commit 2eee484dd18fdff5855219ea5414d36accf131ce.

 ## License
 This code is distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.